dotnet/designs/accepted/2020/net5/net5.md

 [@mhutch](https://github.com/mhutch) is working on a document specifically around SDK convergence.

+### Why is there new TFM for Linux?

+The primary reason for OS specific TFMs is to vary API surface, not for varying behavior.
+RIDs allow varying behavior and have support for various Linux flavors.
+Specifically, TFMs aren't (primarily) meant to allow calling P/Invokes under `#if`, most of the time that should be done by doing runtime checks or by using RIDs.
+The primary reason for a TFM is to exclude large amounts of managed representations for OS technologies (WinForms, WPF, Apple's NS APIs, Android etc).

+Also, Android, iOS, macOS, and Windows share that they offer a stable ABI so that exchanging binaries makes sense.
+Linux is too generic of a concept for that, it's basically just the kernel, which again boils down to the only thing you can do is calling P/Invokes.

 ### Why is .NET 5.0's TFI still mapped to `.NETCoreApp`?

 In MSBuild you can't easily do comparisons like